 Guthrie was a primary anchor for the network’s primetime 2016 presidential election coverage, including NBC’s special reporting on the Republican National Convention and the Democratic National Convention, offering thoughtful insight and analysis.
-During the 2016 election cycle, more viewers turned to NBC News and MSNBC for politics coverage than any other television network.
+During the 2016 election cycle, more viewers turned to NBC News and MSNBC for political coverage than any other television network.
 Guthrie has also anchored major breaking news events including the Brussels attacks, the 2015 Paris attacks, the Boston Marathon bombing, the Charlie Hebdo shooting in Paris, and the 2013 Moore tornado.
-She has also anchored from the 2018 Winter Olympics in Pyeongchang, 2014 Winter Olympics in Sochi and the 2012 Summer Olympics in London.
+She also anchored the 2018 Winter Olympics in Pyeongchang, the 2014 Winter Olympics in Sochi, and the 2012 Summer Olympics in London.

 In 2017, Guthrie was recognized by New York Women in Communications with the prestigious Matrix Award for her excellence in broadcast journalism.
 As part of her work on TODAY, she received a 2012 Daytime Emmy for Outstanding Morning Show.

-Prior to joining “TODAY,” Guthrie served as NBC News white house correspondent from December 2008 to June 2011 where she contributed to all NBC News properties, including “NBC Nightly News,” “Today” and MSNBC.
-While in that role, Guthrie extensively covered the 2008 presidential election, travelling with Sarah Palin’s campaign, and she was part of the NBC News team that won a 2009 Emmy for its election night coverage.
+Before joining “TODAY,” Guthrie served as NBC News white house correspondent from December 2008 to June 2011 where she contributed to all NBC News properties, including “NBC Nightly News,” “Today” and MSNBC.
+While in that role, Guthrie extensively covered the 2008 presidential election, traveling with Sarah Palin’s campaign, and she was part of the NBC News team that won a 2009 Emmy for its election night coverage.
 She also broke exclusive details of the events surrounding Osama Bin Laden’s death in May 2011.
-Guthrie served as co-host of msnbc’s “The Daily Rundown” from January 2010 to June 2011.
+Guthrie served as co-host of MSNBC’s “The Daily Rundown” from January 2010 to June 2011.

 Guthrie became a New York Times bestselling author in 2017 with her children’s book, “Princesses Wear Pants,” which she co-authored with Alli Oppenheim.